omarreis/LangTool/README.md

 This app offers some features not found in the original TLang IDE Language Designer.

 LangTool can installed on the Delphi IDE as a design time package or run as a desktop app.
-Tested on Windows 10.
+It contains no new components, only a TLang Component Editor.

-Compiled with Delphi 10.3.3
+Tested on Windows 10 (Delphi 10.3.3)

 ## What's inside LNG files ?
 * List of *Original* texts (TStrings)